 Thomas Bonfanti, 63, of Northfield was arrested by a Machias police officer and charged with operating under the influence last Friday, on Jan.
 31. He posted an unsecured bond of $500 before being released.
 He was due in court for his first appearance on that charge on March 3, according to a clerk at Washington County Superior Court in Machias.

-Bonfanti was arrested on Monday at the American Legion hall in Machias after the series of shootings that took place at three houses in two towns.
+But on Monday, Bonfanti was arrested at the American Legion hall in Machias after the series of shootings that took place at three houses in two towns.

 The three victims who died were Shawn Currey, 57, of Machias; Samuel Powers, 33, of Jonesboro; and Jennifer Bryant-Flynn, 49, of Machias.
 The fourth victim, Regina Hall Long, 49, was listed in critical condition Wednesday morning at Maine Medical Center in Portland.